 This tax is the result of an overdrawn Director’s Loan Account (DLA).
-Here is a brief explanation of how this happens; the implications, and what to do.
+Here is a brief explanation of how they can arise; the implications, and what to do.

 An overdrawn Director’s Loan Account (DLA) can often arise accidentally when a Director/shareholder takes money out of the Company bank account (believing it to be dividends), not realising there is no profit left in the Company, and they are effectively taking money owed for taxes.